crosspeaksoftware/woo-address-book/readme.txt

 1. Upload the `woo-address-book` folder to the `/wp-content/plugins/` directory
 2. Make sure you have WooCommerce installed and enabled.
 3. Activate the WooCommerce Address Book through the 'Plugins' menu in WordPress.
-4. Address Book options will now appear on the customer's account page and checkout once they've entered their primary shipping address.
+4. Address Book options will now appear on the customer's account page and checkout once they've entered their primary billing or shipping address.

 == Frequently Asked Questions ==

-= Why can't I add a new address to my address book? = The address book will only begin to display after the primary shipping address has been created for the customer.
+= Why can't I add a new address to my address book? = The address book will only begin to display after the primary billing or shipping address has been created for the customer.

 = Will this plugin allow my customers to ship to multiple locations with a single order? = No, this plugin only allows for the storage of multiple shipping addresses.
 If a customer would like to ship to multiple locations, they should complete multiple orders.

-= How can I add custom fields to my shipping address? = WooCommerce Address Book uses the standard WooCommerce address functions so any method to modify the shipping fields will still work.
+= How can I add custom fields to my billing/shipping address? = WooCommerce Address Book uses the standard WooCommerce address functions so any method to modify the address fields will still work.
-We have tested that using the standard filters work correctly:
+We have tested that using the standard filters works correctly:
 * https://docs.woocommerce.com/document/tutorial-customising-checkout-fields-using-actions-and-filters/
 We have also tested this plugin by WooCommerce:
 * https://woocommerce.com/products/woocommerce-checkout-field-editor/